Getting Eiffel Tower tickets is easy! Follow my guide to find the way that best suits you.

-At the time of the construction, the Eiffel Tower attracted a lot of criticism – mostly by the community of Parisian artists who defined it “monstrous” and who petitioned for the construction to be stopped.
-In fact, the tower was meant to be dismantled 1909 – but the fact that an antenna was placed in its summit to conduct wireless signals (the Eiffel Tower is still used as a communication tower for both radio and digital television) and the fact that it progressively became more and more famous saved it from being demolished.
+At the time of the construction, it attracted a lot of criticism – mostly by the community of Parisian artists who defined it “monstrous” and who petitioned for the construction to be stopped.
+In fact, the tower was meant to be dismantled 1909 – but the fact that an antenna was placed in its summit to conduct wireless signals (it is still used as a communication tower for both radio and digital television) and the fact that it progressively became more and more famous saved it from being demolished.

 For four decades after its construction, the tower remained the tallest building in the world.
 It was only in 1930, with the construction of the Chrysler Building in New York, that it lost its title.

-Affectionately named “The Iron Lady,” the Eiffel Tower was initially a reddish-brown color.
+Affectionately named “The Iron Lady,” the monument was initially a reddish-brown color.
 Ten years after its construction, it was painted in yellow.
 Its current color, known as “Eiffel Tower Brown,” was first painted in 1968 and is reapplied every seven years, manually.

-CURIOUS FACT: Gustave Eiffel had his very own apartment at the top of the Eiffel Tower.
+CURIOUS FACT: Gustave Eiffel had his very own apartment at the top of the building.
 It’s been fully restored and it is now open for visits to those who also go to the summit.

 Why is the Eiffel Tower always packed?

-Nowadays, around 7 million people visit the Eiffel Tower each year.
+Nowadays, around 7 million people visit each year.
 That means an average of more than 19000 visitors every day.
-Put this together with the increased security checks to get in and climb it, and you can see why it gets easily packed and there are endless lines to get tickets.
+Put this together with the increased security checks to get in and climb it, and you can see why it gets easily packed and there often is an endless queue to get tickets.

-What this means is that you really have to plan your visit to the Eiffel Tower carefully, and that you are better off getting Eiffel Tower tickets in advance to avoid the long lines.
+What this means is that you really have to plan your visit carefully, and that you are better off getting Eiffel Tower tickets in advance to avoid the long lines.

 IN SHORT: These are the best skip the line tickets to the Eiffel Tower: